 The school's approach to the use of reasonable force is 'the minimum degree of intrusion required to resolve the situation, for the minimum amount of time.'
 Any action will always be carried out with the child's safety and dignity in mind.
-Key staff in each teams are TEAM TEACH trained and are able to use positive handling techniques in accordance to the training and guidelines.
+Key staff in each team are TEAM TEACH trained and can use positive handling techniques in accordance with the training and guidelines.

-If reasonable force has been applied to ensure a pupil's safety, the incident will be logged by the member of staff and reviewed by the headteacher and Head of Pastoral Support.
+If reasonable force has been applied to ensure a pupil's safety, the incident will be logged by the member of staff and reviewed by the headteacher and Behaviour Lead.
 Parents will be informed and provided with information about the incident.